Size of nodal domains of the eigenvectors of a G(n,p) graph: Bulk eigenvector

 \section{Bulk eigenvector}

-Consider a graph $G$ with the adjacency matrix $A$, and let $v \in S^{n-1}$ be its eigenvector.
-In order to show that $\sum_{j=1}^n \sign \big( v(j) \big) =o(n)$, consider a random pair of distinct indices $(k,l) \subset [n]$, which is uniformly chosen among all such pairs.
-We will check below that if $\E \text{sign}(v_{j}(k)\cdot v_{j}(l))=o(1)$, then the nodal domains are of the size close to $n/2$.
+Consider a graph $G$ with $n$ vertices, and denote by $A$ its adjacency matrix.
+Let $\lambda_1\ge \lambda_2\ge \cdots \lambda_n$ be the eigenvalues of $A$ and let $v_\a$ be the unit eigenvector corresponding to $\lambda_\a$.
+In order to show that $\sum_{i=1}^n \sign \big( v_\a(i) \big) =o(n)$, consider a random pair $(i,j) \subset [n]$ of distinct indices which is uniformly chosen among all such pairs.
+We will check below that if $\E \text{sign}(v_{\a}(i)\cdot v_{\a}(j))=o(1)$, then this inequality holds, and the nodal domains are of the size close to $n/2$.
 We are going to establish this bound for the adjacency matrix of a typical $G(n,p)$ graph.
 Since $\sign$ is not a continuous function, it is hard to approach this task directly.
-Instead, we will approximate the function $\sign$ by a suitable polynomial $f$ and show that $\E \big[ f(v_{j}(k)\cdot v_{j}(l)) \mid A \big]=o(1)$ where the expectation is taken with respect to the random pair $(k,l)$ and $A$ is the adjacency matrix of a typical $G(n,p)$ graph, i.e., it is chosen from some set of adjacency matrices whose probability is $1-o(1)$.
+Instead, we will approximate the function $\sign$ by a suitable polynomial $f$ and show that $\E \big[ f(v_\a(i)\cdot v_\a(j)) \mid A \big]=o(1)$ where the expectation is taken with respect to the random pair $(k,l)$ and $A$ is the adjacency matrix of a typical $G(n,p)$ graph, i.e., it is chosen from some set of adjacency matrices whose probability is $1-o(1)$.
 After that, we will have to estimate the error of this approximation.
 To implement the first step, we will use Theorem \ref{thm: BHY} to derive a similar bound for the expectation of an even polynomial of four random coordinates of the eigenvector.
 This will lead to a stronger bound for an even polynomial of two random coordinates.
 Finally, applying the latter bound to a one-variable polynomial of the product of two coordinates, we will get the desired estimate.

 Let us formulate this statement precisely.
-Let $v_j \in S^{n-1}$ be a bulk eigenvector of the $G(n,p)$ graph, and let $g_{1}\etc g_{n}\sim N(0,1)$ be independent standard normal random variables.
-Denote by $\E_{(k,l)}$ the expectation with respect to the random pair of coordinates $(k,l)$, where the matrix $A$ is regarded as fixed. \begin{lem} Let $A,v_{j}$ be as in Theorem \ref{thm: BHY}.
+Let $v_\a \in S^{n-1}$ be a bulk eigenvector of the $G(n,p)$ graph, and let $g_{1}\etc g_{n}\sim N(0,1)$ be independent standard normal random variables.
+Denote by $\E_{(i,j)}$ the expectation with respect to the random pair of coordinates $(k,l)$, where the matrix $A$ is regarded as fixed. \begin{lem} Let $A,v_\a$ be as in Theorem \ref{thm: BHY}.
 Let $(k,l)$ be a uniformly chosen random pair of elements of $[n]$.
 For any \emph{even} polynomial $F:\R^{2}\to\R$, there exists a $\nu>0$ and a set $\mathcal{A}_{F}\in\mathbf{Mat}_{sym}(n)$ such that for all sufficiently large $n$,

 and for any $A\in\mathcal{A}_{F}$,

 \end{lem}

 \begin{proof} The proof breaks in two parts.
 First, we will show that the statement of Theorem \ref{thm: BHY} holds for any $q\in S^{n-1}$ such that $|\text{supp}(q)|\le4$.
 It is enough to prove the statement for $f(x)=x^{d}$.
 Without loss of generality, assume that $q=\sum_{j=1}^{4}\a e_{j}$ with $\sum_{j=1}^{4}\a_{j}^{2}=1$.
 Set $\b:=\iprod{\one}q=n^{-1/2}\sum_{j=1}^{4}\a_{j}$.
 Then